Although hair loss is typically something that’s associated with men, there are many women who also struggle with losing hair.

 Losing your hair as a woman can be a real hit to your confidence, especially if you start to notice this earlier on in life.

-If you’re a woman who has been experiencing hair loss, you may have already started to do some research into the different medication and treatment options that are available to you.
+If you’re a woman who has been experiencing hair loss, you may have already started to do some research into the different medication and female hair loss treatment options that are available to you.

 One of the most popular forms of prescribed medication that is used to treat hair loss is Finasteride.
 But, is it safe for women to use?
 Keep on reading to find out more about Finasteride for women.

 Finasteride is a private prescription drug (it’s not available on the NHS) that is commonly prescribed to men who are experiencing male pattern baldness or benign prostatic hyperplasia (enlarged prostate).